Personal Finance

 Summary: What is a TFSA?

-The name “Tax Free Savings Account” sort of gives it away, but in reality, a TFSA is so much more than just a regular savings account.
-In a regular savings account, you are earning interest at the bank rate provided, whereas with a TFSA you can select a basket of financial instruments to generate growth on the money held in your TFSA.
+The TFSA (Tax-Free Savings Account) was first introduced in 2009 by the Canadian government in an effort to encourage savings through tax-free investments and savings.
+Despite the name, the TFSA is much more than just a regular savings account.
+In a regular savings account, you are earning interest at the bank rate provided, whereas with a TFSA you can select a basket of financial instruments to generate tax-free growth on the money held in your TFSA.
 For example, your TFSA can hold stocks, exchange traded funds, bonds, guaranteed investment certificates and cash savings.

 How Does a TFSA Work?